mhered/mhered-test-pkg/README.md

 ### Upload the stub package to TestPyPI

-Declare the test repository https://test.pypi.org in poetry and name it  `testpypi`:
+Declare the test repository https://test.pypi.org in Poetry and name it  `testpypi`:

 ```bash
 $ poetry config repositories.testpypi https://test.pypi.org/legacy/